Feis Levels:

 First Feis – Dancers who are competing for the first time.
 They will typically dance the “Light Jig” and “Reel”

 Beginner 1 – Dancers who have already competed in First Feis.
-They will dance the Light Jig, Reel and Slip Jig.
+They will typically dance the Light Jig, Reel, and Slip Jig.
 Dancers may stay in this level up to one year before advancing to Beginner 2.

 Beginner 2 – In addition to their 3 soft shoe dances, they will now have the opportunity to compete their hard shoe dances (traditional Treble Jig and Hornpipe).
 They must place 1st, 2nd or 3rd in each dance to advance to Novice.

-Novice – Dancers who have placed 1st, 2nd or 3rd in Beginner 2.
-Dancers will compete all of their soft and hard shoe dances and must place 1st in each of the to advance to Prizewinner.
+Novice – Dancers will compete all of their soft and hard shoe dances and must place 1st in each of them to advance to Prizewinner.
+They may have the opportunity to compete in “Ceili” or “Traditional Set” at the Mid-America Oireachtas at this level.

-Prizewinner – Dancers who have placed 1st in Novice.
-Dancers will compete in all of their soft and hard shoe dances and must place 1st in each of them to advance to PC.
+Prizewinner – Dancers will compete in all of their soft and hard shoe dances and must place 1st in each of them to advance to PC.
+They may have the opportunity to compete in “Solos” at the Mid-America Oireachtas at this level.

-Preliminary Championship (PC) – Dancers who have placed 1st in Prizewinner.
-Dancers will compete 3 steps of one soft shoe dance, 3 steps of one hard shoe dance, and at some feiseanna, a set dance (check the syllabus).
-Dancers must place 1st overall twice to advance to Championship.
+Preliminary Championship (PC) – Dancers will compete 3 steps of one soft shoe dance, 3 steps of one hard shoe dance, and at some feiseanna, a non-traditional set dance (check the syllabus).
+Dancers must place 1st overall three times to advance to Championship.
+They may have the opportunity to compete in “Solos” at the Mid-America Oireachtas at this level.

-Championship (OC) – Dancers who have placed 1st overall twice in PC.
-Dancers will compete 3 steps of soft shoe, 3 steps of hard shoe and a set dance.
-This is the highest level of competition.
+Championship (OC) – Dancers will compete 3 steps of soft shoe, 3 steps of hard shoe, and a non-traditional set dance.
+This is the highest level of competition which automatically qualifies you to compete in solos at the NAIDC (North American Irish Dance Championships) each year.

 *If you place out of a level, you have the option to move up at your next feis or wait until January of the following year.
 Always ask your teacher before changing levels.